DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 # Constitutional Sensitivities of Preference Models
 ## TLDR

+This post proposes a method for identifying the principles in a constitution that a large language model (LLM) preference model (PM) is most sensitive to.

 | Constitutional                                                                                                                                 |sensitivities | of preference models                                                                           |
 |------------------------------------------------------------------------------------------------------------------------------------------------|---|------------------------------------------------------------------------------------------------|
 | Principles that an AI system should adhere to.
 Constitutional, as in [Constitutional AI](https://www.anthropic.com/news/claudes-constitution). | How much does the output change when the input is changed according to a certain principle? | A model used to align an AI system with human preferences.
 Text goes in; one number comes out. |

-A method to identify the principles in a constitution that a preference model is most sensitive to.
-Preliminary results show that there are differences in the sensitivities of different models to various constitutional principles, and that a given preference model might be more sensitive to the constitutional principles associated with a one group compared to another.
+Preliminary results show that different PM's have different sensitivities to various constitutional principles, and that one PM might be more sensitive to the constitutional principles associated with a one group of people compared to another.

 ## Introduction

+Reinforcement [learning from human feedback (RLHF)](https://huggingface.co/blog/rlhf) is a popular method for [aligning](https://en.wikipedia.org/wiki/AI_alignment) language models (LLMs) to generate text that aligns with human preferences.

+The method involves training a reward model to evaluate the quality of the LLM's output, and then using the reward model to train the LLM to generate text that maximizes the reward.
+The reward model is trained on a dataset of human feedback, which consists of pairs of text prompts and human ratings of the quality of the generated text.
+The RLHF method has been shown to be effective at aligning LLMs with human preferences
 A common method used method for aligning Large Language Models (LLMs) with human preferences/values

 [//]: # (*What question did you try to answer?
 You probably wrote this for Q4 of your project planning template.*)